pablokris/receipt-processor/README.md

 # Receipt Processor API

-The following is my submission for the receipt processor challenge.
-The submission is a RESTful API service that processes retail receipts and calculates reward points based on specific rules.
-This application is built with:
+The following is my submission for the [Fetch Rewards Receipt Processor Challenge](https://github.com/fetch-rewards/receipt-processor-challenge).
+The submission is a RESTful API service that processes retail receipts and calculates reward points based on specific requirements found in the challenge repository.
+This application was built with:

 - Node.js
 - Express.js
 - Jest for testing
 - Docker for containerization

-As specififed in the requirements, since this is not authored in Golang, the application is containerized with Docker.

 ## Prerequisites